 Vice President, Engineering

-Marcos brings over 20 years of software engineering experience and technological leadership to Blueport, where he is responsible for making sure that the Blueport development team delivers effective and quality solutions.
-Marcos also focuses on building technology skillsets and on supporting career growth across the development team.
-Prior to joining Blueport in 2013, Marcos was Lead Software Engineer at Trizetto, the leading software solution provider that helps healthcare organizations enhance revenue growth, drive administrative efficiency, and improve member and patient experience.
+Marcos brings over 20 years of software engineering experience and technological leadership to Blueport, where he is responsible for delivering effective and quality solutions.
+Marcos also focuses on building technology skill sets and on supporting career growth across our development team.
+Prior to joining Blueport in 2013, Marcos was Lead Software Engineer at Trizetto, the leading software solution provider for the healthcare industry.
 At Trizetto, Marcos led a mixed disciplined team in developing the next generation of their web service offering, while building complex enterprise systems including one of Trizetto’s first SaaS offerings.
-Before Trizetto, Marcos led the development of applications for numerous companies, including the esteemed Children’s Hospital in Boston and CambridgeSoft in Cambridge, which delivers a comprehensive suite of scientific software solutions.
-Marcos has also done work for a variety of other brands, including the Colorado Avalanche, the Boston Red Sox and the Massachusetts Bay Transportation Authority, where he led a redesign of mbta.com and built their widely-used trip planner feature.
-Marcos holds a degree in Biology from the Massachusetts Institute of Technology.
-Marcos has a passion for mentorship, both at Blueport and within his community.
-In addition to teaching Internet Programming at Gordon College in Wenham, MA in 2015, Marcos has taught at risk youth and members of Boston’s Tibetan community basic computer skills and html.
+Before Trizetto, Marcos led the development of applications for numerous companies, including the esteemed Children’s Hospital in Boston and CambridgeSoft in Cambridge.
+Marcos has done work for a variety of other brands, including the Colorado Avalanche, the Boston Red Sox and the Massachusetts Bay Transportation Authority, where he led a redesign of mbta.com and built their widely-used trip planner feature.
+Marcos holds a degree in Biology from the Massachusetts Institute of Technology, teaches Internet Programming at Gordon College in Wenham, MA and has taught at risk youth and members of Boston’s Tibetan community computer skills and html.
 In his free time, Marcos supports his wife as she fulfills the role of state representative for their district.
 When he is not doing the political stuff, you can find him playing board games with just about anyone.